joshburgess/tagged-ts/README.md

 In `fp-ts`, the modification of type-level maps is used to facilitate a sort of type system hack that allows TypeScript to model higher kinded types & higher kinded polymorphism.
 For those familiar with ReasonML/OCaml, this technique is very similar to the approach using "open"/extensible GADTs outlined in the ["Lightweight higher-kinded polymorphism"](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf) paper.

 In `tagged-ts`, the type-level maps represent a mapping from a unique identifier, a string or symbol, to a type constructor specification, referred to as a `Spec` in the source code.
-This allows us to correctly plumb generics through all the machinery within the internals of the library.
+This allows us to correctly plumb generics through all the internal machinery of the library.
 There are 5 type-level maps in total, one for each Kind:

 ```ts
 /**